How Many Keys are there on a Computer Keyboard?

 In many cases, the function keys will be integrated with the number keys so that one can be accessed by holding the FN key.

 You may also still have the number keys to the right of your keyboard, which you may not be used to using but are just as simple to utilize once you get used to their position.

 For the smallest laptops, you may just have access to the letter keys and a few more essentials.
-These could have as few as 50 keys, though one way or another you should still have the ability to carry out all the same tasks, even if it requires a few extra steps.
+These could have as few as 50 keys, though one way or another, you should still be able to carry out all the same tasks, even if it requires a few extra steps.